garrettj403/QMix/README.md

 Contributing to QMix
 --------------------

 Information on contributing to the QMix project can be found in [``QMix/CONTRIBUTING.md``](https://github.com/garrettj403/QMix/blob/master/CONTRIBUTING.md).
+This includes reporting bugs and requesting new features.

 Support
 -------